dorkamotorka/ebpf-labs/labs/beginner-course/ebpf-verifier-3bd2e199/index.md

 💡 Safe execution is one of the biggest advantages of eBPF compared to traditional kernel modules.
 With kernel modules, even a small bug can crash the entire system, while the eBPF verifier prevents that from happening.
 ::

 It’s also important to note that the verifier is not a general-purpose static analyzer or debugger.
-For example, it won’t tell you whether your eBPF code is collecting the right data—it only ensures the program can safely execute inside the kernel.
+It won’t check whether your program is collecting the right data, or tell you how to structure your code.
+The verifier’s role is narrowly focused on ensuring memory safety, valid control flow, and correct use of kernel helpers.

-To do this, the verifier checks every possible execution path through your program and validates that each instruction is safe.
+To achieve this, the verifier checks every possible execution path through your program and validates that each instruction is safe.
 This includes:
 - **Validating Helper Functions**: Ensures only approved kernel helper functions are called, as different helper functions are valid for different BPF program types.
 (Remember the `sudo bpftool feature probe` output?)
 - **Validating Helper Function Arguments**: Ensures the arguments passed to helper functions are valid.
 - **Checking the License**: Ensures that if you are using an eBPF helper function that’s licensed under GPL, your program also has a GPL-compatible license.